leetgaming-pro/leetgaming-pro-web/types/replay-api/README.md

 1. Add new enums to `settings.ts`
 2. Add new entity interfaces to `entities.types.ts`
 3. Add new API methods to `sdk.ts`
+4. Export new modules from `index.ts`
-4. Update this README with usage examples
+5. Update this README with usage examples

 ## License